 Christy Baird, creative director of Loho Bride, also promotes the benefits of shopping a trunk show: “Many brides don't always understand what trunk shows are, but they truly are the best way to shop a look that was just sent down the runway!”
 She adds, “For one-to-two weeks, stores host the new full collections, and even better, a discount is offered."

 Micaela Erlanger advises that brides should be open to working directly with the brand of their choice.
 "Contacting a showroom coordinator can often be a great support during the shopping process.
 Wedding dress shopping is a personal experience, and you'll find [that the brands] are there to help, both in-person and virtually."

 Aside from trunk shows, e-commerce platforms are the next best options for buying the latest bridal runway dresses.
 "There are great e-commerce platforms that work with a wide range of bridal designers.
 Moda Operandi and Net-a-Porter have some of the most elevated and curated selections.
 I also suggest that if a designer doesn't have e-commerce capabilities, to check their stockist list and [see] where they sell," Erlanger notes.

-And as of late, many brands have had to adapt to the pandemic and create new online offerings.
+And as of late, many brands have had to adapt to the current times and create new online offerings.
 Sarah Swann, chief creative officer at Amsale told Brides, “Amsale.com is our beloved virtual showroom.
 A truly integrated e-commerce platform, that not only offers looks immediately off the runway, but includes our virtual try-on service; through which brides-to-be can upload a photo of themselves and see what a dress looks like on their body.”